hypervel/hypervel.org/docs/docs/validation.md

 ### Validation Error Response Format

-When your application throws a `Hyperf\Validation\ValidationException` exception and the incoming HTTP request is expecting a JSON response, Laravel Hyperf will automatically format the error messages for you and return a `422 Unprocessable Entity` HTTP response.
+When your application throws a `Hyperf\Validation\ValidationException` exception and the incoming HTTP request is expecting a JSON response, Hypervel will automatically format the error messages for you and return a `422 Unprocessable Entity` HTTP response.

 ::: note
 This behavior is handled by the `App\Exceptions\Handlers\ApiExceptionHandler` class.